JoeKun/freebsd-configuration/documentation/freebsd/freebsd-supermicro.md

 # gpart create -s gpt nda2
 ```

- * Going forward, for partitioning purposes, we'll be using GPT labels that include the serial number of the respective drive, as `-sn0`, `-sn1` and `-sn2`.
+ * Going forward, for partitioning purposes, we’ll be using GPT labels that include the serial number of the respective drive, as `-sn0`, `-sn1` and `-sn2`.
 While this is pretty verbose, the GPT labels will be used very rarely, and for the occasional disaster recovery scenario, it may be more convenient to have the serial number embedded in the GPT label, to make sure no mistake is made about which drive to take offline.
  * Create partitions for ZFS.

 ```console